Mic92/python-mpd2/README.md

 Controls with *apt-key finger*.

-Then simply update/install *python-mpd2* with apt or aptitude:
+Then simply update/install *python-mpd2* or *python3-mpd* with apt or aptitude:

 ### Arch Linux